danielpodwysocki/afrender-formula/README.md

 packer build -var 'region=us-east-1' -var 'buster_ami=ami-07d02ee1eeb0c996c' aws.pkr.hcl
 ```

-Note that base AMIs are stored per-region, so if you change the region, you need to pass the relevant AMI ID as well.
+Note that base AMIs are stored per-region, so if you change the region, you need to pass the relevant base AMI ID for Debian as well.

 This formula is made for Debian 10.